Welcome to the Computer Vision and Multimedia Lab website.

 THIRD ORDER: twelve statues of Augustinian friars adorn twelve small pillars and, between them, bas-reliefs represent scenes of Augustine's life.

-third order Ark of St. Augustine Front side: four statues of Augustinian friars and three bas-reliefs.
+Front side: four statues of Augustinian friars and three bas-reliefs.
 From left, Augustine listens to a sermon by St. Ambrose, who speaks from the pulpit; in the second bas-relief, Augustine and Simpliciano dialogue with each other and on the right side is represented the scene of “Tolle lege” (“Take, read”), where an angel hands an open book to Augustine; in the third bas-relief Augustine is kneeling at an octagonal baptismal font while receiving the habit of a catechumen by Ambrose.

 Rear side: four statues of Augustinian friars and three bas-reliefs.
 The first one from left represents the funeral of St. Monica, mother of Augustine, at the church of Ostia; the second one depicts the institution of the Augustinian Order; in the third bas-relief two scenes are shown, on the left Augustine refutes an interlocutor, while on the right he gives a baptism.